-The central estimate:

-- is discounted i.e. allows for the time value of money; - allows for future claims inflation; - includes a loading for claims handling expenses; and - complies with the requirements of Australian Accounting Standard AASB1023.
+- Includes our central estimate of the liability of outstanding claims, net of recoveries. - Is discounted (i.e. allows for the time value of money); - Allows for future claims inflation; - Includes a loading for claims handling expenses and a risk margin; and - Complies with the requirements of Australian Accounting Standard AASB1023.

 A risk margin has been included to allow for the risk and uncertainties inherent in the estimation of outstanding claims liabilities.
 The margin is expressed as a percentage of the central estimate.
-In recognition of the overall uncertainty in the claims experience, the WorkCover Board have adopted a risk margin at 30 June 2023 of 9.0%.
-The adopted margin is intended to increase the probability of sufficiency of the provision to 75%.
+In recognition of the overall uncertainty in the claims experience, a risk margin of 9.0% has been adopted at 30 June 2024.
+The adopted margin is intended to provide a 75% probability of sufficiency.